bradeneast/bradeneast.com/src/code/schwifty/body.md

 It's possible to have these all dialed in, but even a highly-optimized server is sometimes not able to deliver smooth, instantaneous navigation.

 > Popular hosting services like Netlify and Github Pages do a lot of these optimizations for you.
-That said, users on average connections usually wait at least 300ms for page loads.
+That said, users on average connections can wait at least 300ms for page loads.

 <video autoplay playsinline loop muted src="/_assets/images/schwifty/speedDemo.mp4"></video>

 ## How does Schwifty solve this problem?
 Schwifty acheives crazy-fast speeds by preloading and caching same-origin pages.
-It combines Javascript's `IntersectionObserver` with an asynchronous HTTP request to ~lazy-load~ *lazy-preload* links in the viewport.
+It essentially ~lazy-loads~ *lazy-preloads* links as they scroll into view.

 When a link is clicked, the content is swapped out and navigation happens.
 Then Schwifty emits the appropriate events and runs the `onload` callback, which allows for the CSS-animated page transitions you see on this site.